TonyMakis/cs-academia/cs211/Projects/Project2/README.md

 Your program is to be able to take one optional command line argument, the -d flag.
 When this flag is given, your program is to run in "debug" mode.
 When in this mode, your program is to display a message whenever an item is pushed or popped from the stack.
 This message must include the character being pushed or popped.
 Also, when the stack grows, you are to explicitly state the old and new size of the dynamic array as well as indicate the number of values copies from the current to the new dynamic array.

-When the flag is not given, this debugging information should notbe displayed.
+When the flag is not given, this debugging information should not be displayed.
 One simple way to set up a "debugging" mode is to use a boolean variable which is set to true when debugging mode is turned on but false otherwise.
 This debugging mode variable can be set up as a global variable if desired.
 Then using a simple if statement controls whether information should be output or not.

 ```C
   if ( debugMode == TRUE )